OmBayus/OmBayus/README.md

 ### Hi there 👋
 - I'm Omer
-- I am studying at Gazi University
+- I study at Gazi University
+- I work at Signum TTE

 <!--
 **OmBayus/OmBayus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.